pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-with-automation-api/index.md

 ---
 # Name of the webinar.
-title: "Getting Started with Automation API"
+title: "Automation API: Build a Self-Service Infrastructure Platform with Python + Flask"
 meta_desc: "In this workshop, you’ll build a Python & Flask web application that lets you and your developers deploy applications at the click of a button."

 # A featured webinar will display first in the list.